Roborock Robot Vacuum Review

-Accessories & Parts
+Roborock Accessories & Parts

-The Xiaomi Mi Robot Vacuum is shipped with an extra filter and a mopping insert as well as a charging base, cord and cleaning tool.
+The Roborock Robot Vacuum is shipped with an extra filter and a mopping insert as well as a charging base, cord and cleaning tool.

 The laser can also auto detect carpet, which lets the smart vacuum know to increase suction when cleaning carpeted areas.

-I think Xiaomi knows that lots of international customers are buying its vacuums, because I read and watched lots of reviews before buying and those mentioned that a drawback to the machine was that it’s programmed in Chinese.
+I think Roborock knows that lots of international customers are buying its vacuums, because I read and watched lots of reviews before buying and those mentioned that a drawback to the machine was that it’s programmed in Chinese.

-When I opened up my Xiaomi robot vacuum in May 2018, I was able to set it up in English right out of the box.
+When I opened up my Roborock robot vacuum in May 2018, I was able to set it up in English right out of the box.
 The instruction manual is also in English and the charging dock is made for a US electrical outlet.

-It took me a couple tries to connect the vacuum to my wifi (you need to toggle it off 5G) and the app was entirely in English as well.
+It took me a couple tries to connect the vacuum to my wifi (you need to toggle it off 5G and onto 2G) and the app was entirely in English as well.

-Not super important, but I think everyone appreciates when boring home appliances look sleek.
+Not super important, but I think everyone appreciates when boring home appliances are beautiful enough to be displayed.
 Dyson’s sleek look is half the reason why people love them so much.

-How the Xiaomi Vacuum Cleans
+How the Roborock Vacuum Cleans

 Brushes and Suction